ChinaKnowledge.de -

 Sui and Tang Periods

 Important granaries were built in Liyang 黎陽, Heyin 河陰, Changping 常平 and Guangtong 廣通.
-Others were called the Luokou Granary 洛口倉 and Huiluo Granary 回洛倉.
+Others were called the Luokou Granary 洛口倉 and the Huiluo Granary 回洛倉.
 The grain was transported in a relay system (jieyun 接運), in which grain was reloaded on other boats for the stretch along the Yellow River, the River Luo, and the River Wei.

 Song Period